RealTimeLogic/OPC-UA-Examples/web-client/README.md

 to start any third party OPC UA server.

-You may also connect other (external) OPC-UA clients to the server example.
-See the
+The client's default OPC-UA endpoint address is to the local OPC-UA server.
+You can use any OPC-UA server address, such as the following public OPC-UA
-[OPC-UA client to server tutorial](https://realtimelogic.com/ba/opcua/thirdparty_clients.html) in the OPC-UA main documentation for how to connect various OPC-UA clients.
+server: opc.tcp://opcuaserver.com:48010.
+You can also connect other (external) OPC-UA clients to the server example.
+See the [OPC-UA client to server tutorial](https://realtimelogic.com/ba/opcua/thirdparty_clients.html) in the OPC-UA main documentation for how to connect various OPC-UA clients.